 This is where SCP came in.
-Maria Dahmus, SCP Program Director and Assistant Director of the Office of Sustainability Initiatives explains the collaboration, “SCP seeks to collaborate on projects where students can apply what they’re learning in class to solve real-world problems and explore innovative solutions that foster interconnected human and environmental well-being.
+Dr. Maria Dahmus, SCP Director explains the collaboration, “SCP seeks to collaborate on projects where students can apply what they’re learning in class to solve real-world problems and explore innovative solutions that foster interconnected human and environmental well-being.
 SCP primarily partners with cities and government entities on their sustainability goals, integrating city projects into existing courses across disciplines to enrich students’ applied learning.
 We’d also like to foster broader engagement and interaction around sustainability.
 To do this, SCP is launching a new initiative to link courses with sustainability public art endeavors that engage people with the environment in novel ways—through art and science.
 Our first public art collaboration is with the Gymnasium’s AirBooth and the Engineering Senior Design Clinic.”

 The engineering students are taking on the challenge of building AirBooth as it was originally envisioned, making sound using air itself.
 They explored several different methods of producing sound, taking inspiration from saxophones, flutes, and pipe organs.
 They settled on a street organ type design after making contact with a European organ maker through a Youtube video.
 Then came the challenge of generating airflow, and controlling the sound.
 After investigating fans, pumps, and bellows, then running the numbers to calculate the required airflow and pressure, they determined that a bellows system powered by a hand crank would be best.
 This would allow anyone aged 5-95 to power the AirBooth—they ran the numbers for that too!
 A series of valves on the pipe organ component will be controlled by a musical MIDI file that is processed by an Arduino microcontroller board.
 This will all interface with the AirBooth.net website to produce music based on the air quality in a chosen city.
 The worse the air quality the more ominous the music.